xrcyz/Knowledge-Base/README.md

 ![training NGOL](/images/training%20cellular%20automata.gif)

-**Enumerate Collatz Conjecture sequences with a Recurrent Neural Network**
+**Collatz Conjecture sequences with a Recurrent Neural Network**
 ------

-A [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) sequence is obtained from any integer by recusrively dividing by 2 until odd, then applying `3*n+1` to make even.
+A sequence is obtained from any integer by recursively dividing by 2 until odd, then applying `3*n+1` to make even.
 It is conjectured that this sequence terminates at the number 1 in all cases.

 ```
 function getNextCollatzElement(n)